emilycheatham/p1_yoga_for_you/README.md

 4. Click on the Pages link in the left hand side navigation bar.
 5. In the Source heading, choose main from the drop down select branch menu.
 Select Root from the drop down select folder menu.
 6. Click Save.
-7. A message that the website is ready to be deployed will apprear.
-Reresh the page and the link to the deployed site will be available.
+7. A message that the website is ready to be deployed will appear.
+Refresh the page and the link to the deployed site will be available.
 8. Your live Github Pages site is now deployed at the URL shown.

 The live link can be found [here](https://emilycheatham.github.io/p1_yoga_for_you/).